-Ontario ranks 37th among provinces and states with markers in this database.
+Ontario ranks 36th among provinces and states with markers in this database.
 Ontario is a province in Canada located in Central Canada.
 Ontario is some 669 thousand square kilometers in size with a population of around 13.5 million people.
 The province is divided into 203 counties and municipalities and 48 of them have entries in this database.
-In Ontario we have discovered historical markers in 104 cities and towns lying in 313 postal delivery areas.
+In Ontario we have discovered historical markers in 212 cities and towns lying in 573 postal delivery areas.

-Checking the database for the city or town in Ontario with the most markers we again find Niagara Falls at the top of the list with 72 markers in or near it.
-It is followed by Niagara-on-the-Lake in Regional Municipality of Niagara with 63 markers.
+Checking the database for the city or town in Ontario with the most markers we find the independent city of Brockville at the top of the list with 126 markers in or near it.
+And Niagara Falls shows up again in next place, with 74 markers.
 For the postal code with the most markers it’s L0S 1J0 at the top of the list with 73 markers in its delivery area.
 It is followed by postal code L0S 1L0 with 22 markers.

 Ontario Heritage Trust is currently in charge of the familiar blue and gold official historical markers found all over the province.
 You will also find official markers erected by the Archaeological and Historic Sites Board, a predecessor.
 We have 301 of their markers in the database.

-In addition, the Historic Sites and Monuments Board of Canada has also erected numerous historical markers in Ontario, and we have 331 of their Ontario markers in the database.
+In addition, the Historic Sites and Monuments Board of Canada has also erected numerous historical markers in Ontario, and we have 451 of their Ontario markers in the database.
 Also, a number of counties and municipalities have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.